-Write For Us Technology – Follow The Instructions
+Write For Us Technology- Important Writing Instructions! - DODBUZZ

-This post on the Write for Us Technology will help the contributors to learn the best and the easiest way to write a guest post.
+This post about Write for Us Technology guest blogging opportunity will help the contributors to learn the best and the easiest way to write a guest post.
 So, kindly read it below.

 Do you know about Technology?
 Can you help our audience with your technology research?
-If yes, then you are welcome to contribute to the guest post section of the Rationalinsurgent page.
+If yes, you are welcome to contribute to the guest post section of the Dodbuzz page.
 We will discuss a lot more on Write for Us Technology.
-Here, you will also learn the correct format to write a post.
-Also, you can read about our page ahead.
+Here, you will also learn the correct standardized format to write a guest post.
+Also, you can read about our website in the upcoming section.

-About Rationalinsurgent Page
+About Dodbuzz Page

-Our website provides content on different topics.
-The contributors are asked to research the given topics and write a post for our readers who want to know more about that particular subject.
-Our main research focuses on varieties of product reviews, investment, education, mutual funds, website reviews, sports news, world news, and many topics that help readers in any particular field.
-This time you can put your efforts into researching Technology and provide valuable opinions on it.
+Our website provides high quality and authentic contents on different topics.
+The contributors are asked to research the given topics and write a guest post article for our readers who want to know more about that subject.
+Our main research focuses on various product reviews, investment, education, cryptocurrency, legal, laws, website reviews, sports news, world news, and many topics that help readers in any particular field.
+This time, you can put your efforts into researching Technology and provide valuable information on it.

 Guidelines To Write The Write for Us + Technology!

-We know that some new contributors may be confused about our terms and policies.
-But, you need not worry about that.
+Some new contributors may be confused about our terms and policies.
+But you need not worry about that.
 We are always there whenever you are stuck.
 This section will let you know about the important guidelines.

 - The guest post must comprise a word length of at least 500 words.
 It can extend up to 1000 words.

-- The contributors must research the topic properly and include important facts and details on technology in the guest post.
+- The contributors must research the topic properly and include important facts and details on Technology in the guest post.
+Make sure to give us the latest technology ones.

-- Use an external link after you have written 70 to 80 percent of the content.
+- Kindly add an external link after you have written 70 to 80 percent of the content.

 - The Technology Write for Us must be free from grammatical fallacy.
-If the content shows a score of less than 98 percent, it will not be accepted.
+It will not be accepted if the content shows a Grammarly score of less than 98 percent.

 - The contributors must write unique and authentic content without copying it from other sources.
-One can check the plagiarism score.
+One can check the plagiarism score with the help of online plagiarism checking tools for free.

 - Highlight the primary or secondary keyword and the external link properly.